amyvlancaster/JavaGradeProgram/README.md

 # JavaGradeProgram
 Simple program to calculate the grades of undergrad and grad students.

-Made with Java.
-Includes Polymorphism and Inheritance.
+### Frameworks and Techniques
+* Java
+* Polymorphism
+* Inheritance
+* OOP